decred/dcrdocs/docs/getting-started/user-guides/web.md

 is no password reset.
 Also note that all transactions on Decred are irreversible by design.
 If you accidentally send funds to the wrong address, you will need to ask the recipient to send them back.
 The developers are unable to reverse transactions.

-Click `I Agree` once you have read them.
+Click `I Agree` once you have read the `Terms and Conditions`.
 You will now see the welcome screen.
 If this is the first time you have used Decred, click `Get Started`.
 If you want to restore a previously used wallet, click `Import Backup`.
 This guide will assume you are just starting out so click `Get Started`.

 > Step Two